How to use Map Viewer Plus

 You can remove any unwanted items from your shopping cart by selecting the rubbish bin icon shown alongside the product you wish to remove.
 Once this icon is selected, you will be prompted to confirm that you wish to remove the selected item from the trolley before the item is removed completely.

 From the 'review cart' screen you can choose to either 'continue shopping' or to proceed to the 'your details' screen by selecting the next button.

-Note: With regard to aerial photography products, delivery is determined by the size of the image.
+Note: Regarding delivery of aerial photography products, delivery is determined by the size of the image.
 For further details on how this is determined, see Will the size of the photograph that I buy affect how it is delivered?

 - Your details

 To process your order, Landgate need your contact details and your credit card details.
 We will only contact you if there is an issue with the order.